Verifying Integer Programming Results

 \section{Handling Chv\'{a}tal-Gomory cutting planes}

-Gomory~\cite{Gomory} showed in theory that, for pure integer linear programming (ILP), optimality or infeasibility can be established by a pure cutting-plane approach.
-Such an approach can also work in practice (see \cite{Balas,Zanette}).
+Gomory~\cite{Gomory} showed in theory that, for pure integer linear programming (IP), optimality or infeasibility can be established by a pure cutting-plane approach.
+Such an approach can also work in practice~\cite{Balas,Zanette}.
 In addition to linear inequality inference, a rounding operation is needed.